 A timely fact sheet with Information about COVID-19 for people living with chronic HBV and HCV has been posted by a coalition of organizations in Australia called Hepatitis Australia.
-Although there is limited information about the specific effect of COVID-19 on those living with viral hepatitis, the fact sheet provides practical advice on what to do and how to protect yourself during this difficult time when so much is still unknown.
+Although there is limited information about the specific effect of COVID-19 on those living with viral hepatitis, the fact sheet provides practical advice on what to do and how to protect yourself during this difficult time.

-The American Association for the Study of Liver Diseases (AASLD) has created “Clinical Insights for Hepatology and Liver Transplant Providers During the COVID-19 Pandemic.”
+The American Association for the Study of Liver Diseases (AASLD) has created a resource page for clinicians and researchers, including webinars and journal articles, such as “Clinical Insights for Hepatology and Liver Transplant Providers During the COVID-19 Pandemic.”
 This document provides data and insights on COVID-19 and how it may affect hepatologists and liver transplant providers and their patients.

-The Hepatitis B Foundation recommends that you follow guidelines from the U.S. Centers for Disease Control and Prevention to keep you, your family and your community safe.
+The Hepatitis B Foundation recommends that you follow guidelines from the U.S. Centers for Disease Control and Prevention and other country or state recommendations to keep you, your family and your community safe.

-Out of an abundance of caution, and in line with state and federal recommendations, the Hepatitis B Foundation staff is currently teleworking until at least April 1, and monitoring the COVID-19 situation daily.
+Out of an abundance of caution, and in line with state and federal recommendations, the Hepatitis B Foundation staff is currently teleworking indefinitely and monitoring the COVID-19 situation daily.
 We are 100% business as usual, with a few notable exceptions: